Elmer G. Osterhoudt

 This one was found on ebay in June of 2020.
 It sold for $26.10 with shipping.

-Notice the yellowed cellophane tape.
-When cellophane tape was invented in 1930 (called at the time "cello tape"), it was considered a marvelous invention.
-Many magazine articles were published showing the various uses of this pressure sensitive transparent tape.
+Notice the yellowed cellophane tape, which Elmer called "cello tape."
+In 1930 it was considered a marvelous invention.
+Many magazine articles were published showing the various uses of this wonderful new pressure sensitive transparent tape.

-What was unknown then was that millions of photographs, newspaper clippings, stamps, scrapbooks and basically anything that was "taped together" would be ruined as the glue on the tape dried, turned brown and separated from the cellophane.
+What was unknown then was that millions of photographs, newspaper clippings, stamps, scrapbooks and basically anything that was "taped together" would be ruined by the tape.
+The glue on the tape dried, turned brown, separated from the cellophane, and left a stain on whatever the tape was attached to.

 CRYSTAL STAND and CRYSTALS